 OSHA’s First Step Towards A Federal Heat Standard

-In order to maintain a proper work environment that meets heat-illness prevention standards, there must be adequate cooling solutions.
+To maintain a proper work environment that meets heat-illness prevention standards, there must be adequate cooling.

-OSHA, the Occupational Safety and Health Administration, is addressing the concern of heat-related illnesses and injuries that occur on worksites all over the nation.
+OSHA, the Occupational Safety and Health Administration, is addressing heat-related illnesses and injuries occurring on worksites across the nation.

-Whether outdoors or indoors, all employers must have the proper conditions for workers during times of extreme heat.
+Whether outdoors or indoors, all employers must ensure workers have proper conditions during extreme heat.

-In order to address the concerns of worker conditions in the heat, OSHA announced in October last year that they will be increasing monitoring and investigations of heat-related injuries, illnesses, and deaths.
+In order to address concerns about worker conditions in the heat, OSHA announced in October last year that it would increase monitoring and investigations of heat-related injuries, illnesses, and deaths.

 With this announcement came the Advanced Notice of Proposed Rulemaking (ANPRM) for Heat Injury and Illness Prevention in Outdoor and Indoor Work Settings.